Having Beer after Prayer? Measuring Cultural Bias in Large Language Models: Introduction

 \section{Introduction}

-The interaction between humans and the digital world is undergoing a significant transformation as language models continue to gain prominence and their integration into everyday technologies becomes increasingly seamless.
-Significant effort has been made to bridge the language barrier gap \cite{muller2021being,pfeiffer2021unks,hu2020xtreme}, especially with the introduction of models that can understand and generate text in multiple languages such as XLM-RoBERTa \cite{xlmr}, BLOOM \cite{bloom}, and others \cite{mt5,mgpt,xglm}.
-However, while downstream performance remains crucial for evaluating language models, it is equally important to ensure that these models preserve the cultural nuances and values of the communities they serve.
-Ideally, language models should be able to understand and differentiate between the cultural norms and beliefs of these communities and produce culturally-relevant content when generating text in those languages.
+We live in a multicultural world, where the diversity of cultures enriches our global community.
+In light of the global deployment of LMs, it is crucial to ensure these models grasp the cultural distinctions of diverse communities.
+Despite progress to bridge the language barrier gap \cite{ahuja2023mega,yong2022bloom}, LMs still struggle at capturing cultural nuances and adapting to specific cultural contexts \cite{hershcovich2022challenges}.
+Truly multicultural LMs should not only communicate across languages but do so with an awareness of cultural sensitivities, fostering a deeper global connection.

-Unfortunately, modern language models suffer from a notable cultural bias, defaulting to Western culture and norms even when operating in non-Western languages.
-For instance (Figure \ref{fig:fig1}), BLOOM, one of the largest open-source multilingual models, consistently generates Western-centric completions such as \textbf{referring to an alcoholic beverage even when the prompt in Arabic explicitly mentions Islamic prayer}.
-While \textit{going for a drink} in Western culture commonly refers to the consumption of alcoholic beverages, conversely, in the predominantly Muslim Arab world where alcohol is not prevalent, the same phrase in everyday life often refers to the consumption of coffee or tea.
-On the other hand, the monolingual AraGPT-2 \cite{aragpt2}, which was pre-trained on Arabic data, generates culturally-fitting options of coffee or tea that are more aligned with the human completions of a native Arab.
-Though considerable effort has gone into exploring and reducing culture-related biases such as stereotypes \cite{sheng-etal-2019-woman, nozza-etal-2021-honest, nadeem2021stereoset, cao-etal-2022-theory}, religious biases \cite{abid2021large, 10.1145/3461702.3462624}, and ethnic biases \cite{ahn-oh-2021-mitigating} less work has explored the cultural relevance of non-English language models.
+As we show in Figure \ref{fig:fig1}, LMs fail at appropriate cultural adaptation in Arabic when asked to provide completions to various prompts, often suggesting and prioritizing Western-centric content.
+For example, LMs \textbf{refer to alcoholic beverages even when the prompt in Arabic explicitly mentions Islamic prayer}.
+While \textit{``going for a drink''} in Western culture commonly refers to the consumption of alcoholic beverages, conversely, in the predominantly Muslim Arab world where alcohol is not prevalent, the same phrase in everyday life often refers to the consumption of coffee or tea.
+Western-centric entities are also generated by LMs when suggesting people's names and food dishes, despite being inappropriate to the cultural context of the prompts.
+Such observations raise concerns, as users may find it upsetting to see inadequate cultural representation by LMs in their own languages.
+This leads to the question: \textit{do LMs exhibit bias towards Western entities in non-English, non-Western languages ?}